ChrisWhealy/wasm_sha256/docs/080-read-file.md

 ### The Buffer is Full

 If the read buffer is full, then most likely there is more data left on disk to process after we're done processing this buffer.
-Therefore, we know that we will need to process at least `div($READ_BUFFER_SIZE, 64)` message blocks; hence the following statement:
+Therefore, we know that we will need to process at least `Math.floor($READ_BUFFER_SIZE, 64)` message blocks; hence the following statement:

 ```wat
 ;; We will need to process at least this many message blocks
 (local.set $msg_blk_count (global.get $MSG_BLKS_PER_BUFFER))
 ```

-However, there is an edge case in which the file size is an exact integer multiple of the read buffer size.
+However, we must also account for the edge case in which the file size is an exact integer multiple of the read buffer size.
-If this is the case, then at the same time we hit EOF, the read buffer will also be completely full.
+If this is the case, then at the same time we hit EOF, we will also need to process a completely full read buffer.

 Hence the test that says "_If the read buffer is full ***and*** `$bytes_remaining == 0`_", then we've hit EOF.